Vision Marine Technologies Inc - GuruFocus.com

 MONTREAL, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. ( VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, a global leader and innovator within the performance electric recreational boating industry, today announced the closing of its registered direct offering with certain investors for the issuance and sale of 554,253 of its common shares at a price of $4.21 per share, for gross proceeds of approximately $2.3 million.
+31, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. ( VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, today announced the resignation of Mr. Renaud Cloutier from the Board of Directors for personal reasons.

-Additionally, Vision Marine issued to the investors in a concurrent private placement, warrants to purchase up to 554,253 common shares, which represented 100% of the number of common shares sold in the registered direct offering.
-The warrants have an exercise price of $4.21 per share, are exercisable six (6) months following the issuance date and will expire three (3) years following the issuance date.
+Vision Marine is currently interviewing a number of potential candidates to join the Board and expects to make an appointment announcement in the coming weeks.

+“On behalf of the Vision Marine Board of Directors and the company, we would like to thank Mr. Renaud Cloutier for his valuable contributions to the Company over the past two years.
+We appreciate the opportunity we had to benefit from Renaud's extensive professional background, thorough business acumen and the strategic insights he brought to our Board, and we wish Renaud continued success in his future business endeavors,” stated Alex Mongeon, co-founder & CEO of Vision Marine.

 About Vision Marine Technologies Inc.